MiniDigger/Godotcraft/README.md

 # Status

+08.04.2002: Random experiments with voxel rendering, including trying to do culling
 04.04.2020: first pass on adding a console/chat view, had to rewrite stuff to c#...
 03.04.2020: reworked the server list, its actually working now
 02.04.2020: worked on a better protocol impl the last few days, got joining working, chat working, no real ui yet